Foot and Mouth Disease

 The last outbreak of foot-and-mouth disease in Austria was in 1981.

-Technical information
+Specialized information

-- Epitheliotropism: skin and cutaneous mucous membranes.
+- Epitheliotropism: skin and cutaneous mucosa.

-- Myotropism: skeletal and cardiac muscles
+- myotropism: skeletal and cardiac muscles

-- Neurotropism (very rare): nerve tissue
+- Neurotropism (very rare): Nervous tissue

 Other symptoms in cattle: decrease in milk yield, high mortality rate in calves.

-Further symptoms in sheep: mainly fever.
+Other symptoms in sheep: mainly fever.
 Lameness and lesions in the mouth area are often mild.
 Peracute deaths in young animals.

 Diagnostic